snehanagula/snehanagula/README.md

 - 👋 Hi, I’m @snehanagula
-- 👀 I’m interested in GDE and Prompt Engineering
+- 👀 I’m interested in Testing and Prompt Engineering
-- 🌱 I’m currently learning b.Tech 3rd year
+- 🌱 I’m currently learning b.Tech 4rd year
-- 💞️ I’m looking to collaborate on google GDE
+- 💞️ I’m looking to collaborate with Top most MNC
-- 📫 How to reach me _haha.sneha_ is my instagram id
+- 📫 How to reach me _sneha.nagula_ is my instagram id

 <!---
 snehanagula/snehanagula is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.